 Hiroshima sits at the delta of the Ota River which splits into six tributaries all of which flow through it.
 I believe the waterway in the photo above is the Motoyasu River with the Peace Memorial Park and Peace Museum visible on the island beyond the dome.
 Our visit to this museum remains one of the most sobering experiences of my life.
 Many of the displays and exhibits in the museum are utterly indelible (I will warn you that some of the images in the linked page will likely be disturbing.)
 But perhaps the most sobering thought is that in 1945 “Little Boy” (15 kiloton equivalent) and “Fat Man” (the 22 kiloton bomb dropped on Nagasaki three days later) constituted humanity’s entire nuclear arsenal and as we all know, that is no longer the case.
 This photo shows what Hiroshima looked like just moments after Little Boy’s detonation.

-According to statista.com, in 2020, the yield of the largest atomic weapon in the U.S. arsenal was a submarine launched Trident missile with a yield of 455 kilotons while Russia’s largest weapon is an ICBM with an 800 kiloton yield meaning these two weapons alone carry 34 times the combined destructive power of the bombs that leveled Hiroshima and Nagasaki.
+According to statista.com, in 2020, the yield of the largest atomic weapon in the U S arsenal was a submarine launched Trident missile with a yield of 455 kilotons while Russia’s largest weapon is an ICBM with an 800 kiloton yield meaning these two weapons alone carry 34 times the combined destructive power of the bombs that leveled Hiroshima and Nagasaki.
 It’s a sobering thought.

-An unexpected tour
+An unexpected tour.

 For me, the intensity of my emotional hangover from our visit to Hiroshima actually made the prospect of a day at the beach seem appealing.
-To get to Kochi, we needed to take a three or three and a half hour ferry ride across the inland sea to the city of Matsuyama.
-Once there we would then need to take a two and a half hour bus ride to the eastern side of Shikoku.
+To get to Kochi, we needed to take a three or three-and-a-half hour ferry ride across the inland sea to the city of Matsuyama.
+Once there we would then need to take a two-and-a-half hour bus ride to the eastern side of Shikoku.
 What I didn’t know was that we would still be about half an hour by bus from the beaches.
-(One thing you need to keep in mind is that this trip happened in 1982 long before the days of the internet and the maps of Japan I had made it appear as though Kochi was, in fact, on the coast.)
+(One thing you need to keep in mind is that this trip happened in 1982 long before the days of the internet and the maps of Japan I had, made it appear as though Kochi was, in fact, on the coast.)

 As you can see from the video, many small islands dot the crossing and since it was a pleasant day, P and I decided to spend as much time on the upper deck as we could.
 Soon after the boat departed and before we reached the intermediate stop at Kure, a Japanese man I think slightly though not much older than us approached and asked if we were Americans.
 When we answered affirmatively, he asked if he could stay with us for the duration of the trip so he could practice speaking English.
-He explained that he was a pilot for JAL but only on domestic flights.
+He explained that he was a pilot for J A L but only on domestic flights.
 In order to fly internationally (which not only meant an increase in prestige but a big pay raise as well) pilots had to be fluent in English.
 We were happy to accommodate him.

-We probably made mostly small talk telling him about our experiences in Japan to that point, where were going on Shikoku and why, and other miscellany.
+We probably made mostly small talk telling him about our experiences in Japan to that point, where we were going on Shikoku and why, and other miscellany.
 Clearly, I don’t remember any of the specifics of this conversation but I do recall a general impression that he had a long way to go to reach fluency in English.

 We docked at the terminal in Matsuyama and the unexpected happened.
 Not only did our new pilot friend hail our taxi, he got in, rode with us to the bus station, and paid for the taxi.
 We thanked him for his generosity but he wasn’t finished.
-He took our luggage, checked in a locker, and insisted that he would take us to see Matsuyama Castle.
+He took our luggage, checked it in a locker, and insisted that he would take us to see Matsuyama Castle.
 (There may have been other stops on his tour but I have vivid memories of the castle for reasons that will shortly become clear.)

 Although the gesture was quite kind and intended as such, P and I silently rolled our eyes at each other and tried to talk our way out of it but this time failed to find a diplomatic escape.
 There were several reasons for our reluctance.
 First, we had purchased our bus tickets in advance and were uncertain if we could use them on a later bus.
 Second, we wanted to cross the island in daylight so we could enjoy the scenery.
 He assured us he would see to all of that.